OpenSuSE Man Pages

 String based matches must match the whole word.
 This category of

-matches include: filename, hostname, terminal, and SE Linux con-
+matches include: filename, hostname, terminal, keys, and SE

 -x, --executable executable